patrisor/player-microservice/README.md

   Replace `aardsda01` with the desired player ID.

 ### 6. Running Unit Tests
-Unit tests are provided to validate the core functionality of the microservice.
+Unit tests are provided to ensure the core functionality of the microservice works as expected.

 To run the tests: